 An investor can buy stocks of individual companies or buy stocks via the purchase of stock mutual funds.
 But which one is best?
 Here are just a few reasons why mutual funds are best for the average investor:

-Roughly two-thirds of actively-managed mutual fund managers fail to outperform the major stock indexes, such as the S&P 500, over long periods of time, such as 10 or 15 years.
-If the pros can't do it, what makes an individual think they can be the indexes?
+According to S&P 500's annual report, 60% of large-cap funds underperformed when compared to the S&P 500 index for the 11th consecutive year.
+If the pros can't do it, what makes an individual think they can beat the indexes?
 You could possibly beat the pros, but you'll need to do your homework.

 There are many reasons why you might consider using index funds, but a few of those reasons might include passive management, low costs, tax efficiency, low turnover rates, simplicity, and the list goes on.

 As the name implies, growth stocks typically perform best in the mature stages of a market cycle when the economy is growing at a healthy rate.
-The growth strategy reflects what corporations, consumers, and investors are all doing simultaneously in healthy economies--gaining increasingly higher expectations of future growth and spending more money to do it.
-Again, technology companies are good examples here.
+The growth strategy reflects what corporations, consumers, and investors are all doing simultaneously in healthy economies, gaining increasingly higher expectations of future growth and spending more money to do it.
+Technology companies are good examples here.
 They are typically valued high but can continue to grow beyond those valuations when the environment is right.

 The value vs. growth debate is as old as investing itself.
 Which is best, value or growth?
 When is the best time to invest in value stock mutual funds?
 When is the best time to invest in growth stock mutual funds?
 Is there a smart way to balance both value and growth in one mutual fund?
 What happens to the debate when we enter index funds into the comparison?